Consumer Safety Guide to Online Pharmacies

 Prescription Justice

-PharmacyChecker recognizes that use of the Internet to find more affordable medicines, and personal drug importation, is not the long-term solution to the overall crisis of high pharmaceutical costs.
-In 2015, PharmacyChecker’s president, Gabriel Levitt, founded a non-profit organization called Prescription Justice.
-Prescription Justice brings together Americans who are dedicated to lowering drug prices through allowing Medicare to negotiate drug prices, ending patent games that drug companies play to keep lower-cost generics off the market, and safe prescription drug importation.
+PharmacyChecker recognizes that using the Internet to find more affordable medicines, and personal drug importation, is not the long-term solution to the crisis of high pharmaceutical costs.
+In 2015, Gabriel Levitt, a cofounder of PharmacyChecker, founded a non-profit organization called Prescription Justice.
+Prescription Justice brings together Americans dedicated to lowering drug prices by allowing Medicare to negotiate drug prices, ending patent games that drug companies play to keep lower-cost generics off the market, and safe prescription drug importation.

 If you want to stay informed about Prescription Justice’s advocacy work and get involved yourself, please consult its website: www.prescriptionjustice.org.